 Superficial cultures of the burn wound do not differentiate colonization from invasive infection, leading some authors to recommend a full-thickness skin biopsy for all possible burn infections to confirm infection and identify the aggravating organism .
 Full-thickness skin biopsy is generally performed if treatments are failing and if there is concern for invasive or resistant microorganisms.
-(See "Burn wound infection and sepsis" and "Pseudomonas aeruginosa skin and soft tissue infections", section on 'Burn infections'.)
+(See "Burn wound infection and sepsis", section on 'Diagnosis' and "Pseudomonas aeruginosa skin and soft tissue infections", section on 'Burn infections'.)

-Referral — Patients with minor burns should be referred to a surgeon with expertise in burn care if wound epithelialization has not begun after one week or if subsequent evaluations reveal a full-thickness burn greater than 2 cm (picture 9) [3,7,12].
+Referral — Most patients with minor burns should be referred for follow-up at a burn center in order to ensure that proper healing is taking place, and to establish contact for any future needs (surgical evaluation, therapy, pressure garments).
+Other considerations include patients with minor burns in whom wound epithelialization has not begun after one week or if subsequent evaluations reveal a full-thickness burn greater than 2 cm (picture 9) [1,9,14].
 All full-thickness wounds that might benefit from skin grafting should be referred.
-Skin grafting performed less than 72 hours after injury is beneficial and is indicated for non-scald full-thickness burns in children and in adults younger than 30 years of age.
+Skin grafting performed less than 72 hours after injury is beneficial and is indicated for nonscald full-thickness burns in children and in adults younger than 30 years of age.
 Wound complications, such as infection or the development of necrotic tissue or a hypertrophic scar, are additional grounds for referral.

 It is best to wait two weeks before assessing the need for surgery in children with hot water scald burns, as overly aggressive excision and grafting in this group has resulted in worse outcomes, according to a small randomized trial .
+If referral is necessary, a plastic surgeon with pediatric expertise is preferable.
 More extensive excisions were performed in patients treated early whereas those in whom treatment was delayed needed less extensive excisions or sometimes none at all.
 A full-thickness burn less than 2 cm wide can be allowed to heal by contracture as long as it is in a nonfunctional, noncosmetic area, and the skin is not thin .

 The presence of necrotic tissue in deep burn wounds can cause progressive tissue injury, which suggests that excision of this tissue enhances healing.
 In addition, excision of necrotic tissue from burn wounds followed by skin grafting restores the skin barrier and appears to improve immunologic functioning, thereby reducing the risk of infection.
 Early excision of necrotic tissue and skin grafting generally results in improved outcomes.
 The principles, techniques, and indications for this approach are reviewed separately.
 (See "Principles of burn reconstruction: Overview of surgical procedures".)

 Scarring — Hypertrophic scarring is thought to be inevitable in any case where epithelialization takes longer than two weeks in blacks and young children, and three weeks in all others .
 Scar contractures result in disfigurement and disability.
-Early application of pressure dressings reduces the risk for hypertrophic scarring, although the optimal pressure has not yet been determined in controlled trials .
+Early application of silicone gel sheeting, or possibly pressure dressings, reduces the risk for hypertrophic scarring, although the optimal pressure has not yet been determined in controlled trials .